 No printed documents will be mailed to you.
 You may screen print a copy directly from DuckWeb if you want a printed copy.

 How can I find out how a course will transfer?

-Use the Transfer Course Equivalency look-up.
+Use the Transfer Course Equivalency look-up tool.
 You can choose to view all courses that have been evaluated from another institution or you can look up individual courses from another institution.

 A school I am attending is not listed on your transfer evaluation web page.
 What can I do?

 Contact the Office of the Registrar (email@example.com) to verify that the University of Oregon will accept transfer credits from your institution.